asim-shrestha/portolio-tracker/README.md

 ## Demo CSV Integration:
 - Sample CSV file (sample_file.csv) is included and located at the root of this project.
-- Click "Import CSV" from Dashboard to test
+- To utilize it, click "Import CSV" from the Dashboard page and upload this file.

 ## Testing:
 - Tests are located in /app/tests